isentropic-dev/trnpy/CONTRIBUTING.md

-# How to contribute to trnpy
+# How to contribute to TrnPy

 ### First time setup in your local environment